carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 #### Lightning talks

-We have lightning talk sessions on the first and second day of the conference.
-Each lightning talk presenter will get 3 minutes to present their topics.
+The lightning talk session will take place on the first day of the conference from 12:00 - 12:30 pm.
+Each lightning talk presenter will get 2 minutes to present their topics.
 Please see the [conference program](https://software.ac.uk/ccmcr19/programme) for the complete schedule.
-The abstract submission for this session is closed.
+The presenters will be asked to submit their presentations before the conference.
+Submissions for this session is closed.

 #### Library Carpentry